Abhimanyu08/rabbit-hole-extension/README.md

 5. You can simply use the browser's sweet find feature (by pressing `Ctrl-F`) to search through names and links on this page.

-6. The nodes and url text open that link in a new tab on click.
+6. The nodes and url text open that link in a new tab on click and continue the same rabbit hole session.

 ### Future To-dos: